ESAFastPrototyping/WebWorldWind-X/README.md

 They are released under Apache License 2.0.

 Consortium: Solenix Deutschland GmbH (Prime Contractor), TERRASIGNA SRL, GISAT SRO, Progressive Systems SRL, Qualteh JR SRL.

+### License of included satellite.js

+I chose the MIT License because this library is a derivative work off Brandon Rhodes sgp4, and that is licensed with MIT.
+It just seemed simpler this way, sub-licensing freedoms notwithstanding.

+I worked in the Dining Hall at UCSC for a month, which means I signed a form that gives UCSC partial ownership of anything I make while under their aegis, so I included them as owners of the copyright.

+Please email all complaints to help@ucsc.edu